Comparing Playwright and Cypress for WCAG Compliance Testing

 const snapshot = await page.accessibility.snapshot({ interestingOnly: true });

-// Compare against baseline JSON to detect unexpected role shifts
+// Compare snapshot.children against a baseline JSON to detect unexpected role shifts

 Isolate false positives by checking computed styles and DOM mutations.
 If axe-core flags a visually hidden element, verify aria-hidden="true" is correctly applied before disabling the rule.